TechnicPack/TechnicSolder/README.md

 docker-compose -f compose-setup.yml up setup
 ```

-Finally, you can turn on your instance of solder.
+Finally, you can turn on your instance of Solder.
 ```bash
 docker-compose up -d
 ```